 Death Valley National Park is one of the most unique National Parks in the United States.
 It has the lowest point in Northern America at Badwater Basin which is 282 feet below sea level.

 There are several interesting things to see here like Zabriskie Point, Furnace Creek, Badwater Basin, Devil’s Golf Course, Ubehebe crater, Racetrack Playa, and Mesquite Flat Sand Dunes.

-Death Valley can get unbearably hot in the summer with temperatures often exceeding 120 degrees F. Mid-October to Mid-May are the best months to visit Death Valley National Park temperature wise.
+Death Valley can get unbearably hot in the summer with temperatures often exceeding 120 degrees F. Mid-October to Mid-May is the best timeframe to visit Death Valley National Park temperature-wise.

-Ka Cirque Du Soleil show at MGM is really great and kid friendly designed for ages 5 and up.
+Ka Cirque Du Soleil show at MGM is really great and kid-friendly and designed for ages 5 and up.
 I have watched this show and is the one I recommend the most for a Cirque Du Soleil.
 The dynamic stage is really awesome and all the acts are amazing.
 There is a story to it as well.

-O at Bellagio is also a Cirque Du Soleil show and really awesome and kid friendly as well.
+O at Bellagio is also a Cirque Du Soleil show and really awesome and kid-friendly as well.
 I watched this one most recently and is equally good.
-The stage is a dynamic swimming pool and the synchronized swimming acts, comedy acts, circus acts are all amazing.
+The stage is a dynamic swimming pool and the synchronized swimming acts, comedy acts, and circus acts are all amazing.

 David Copperfield at MGM Grand is a show focused on magic and illusion and is one of the best magic shows to watch with kids.
 There is audience participation as well.

 Tournament of the Kings at Excalibur is unique and combines dinner with the show.
 It allows kids of all ages and the show is about kings and knights, jousting, music, and performances.
 It is a very popular dinner show among families.